Skip advert

 Paperwork, V5C and the DVLA

-If you come to a deal, you’ll need to fill out the new buyer’s section of the V5C registration document (which has instructions printed on it) and post it to the DVLA.
+If a sale is agreed, you’ll need to fill out the new buyer’s section of the V5C registration document (which has instructions printed on it) and post it to the DVLA.
 It’s now possible to do this online, too.

 Create a receipt outlining the car’s details, price, date of sale and stating that it was ‘sold as seen’.
 Provide the buyer with one and keep a copy yourself.